List of A Certain Magical Index characters: Necessarius

 Stiyl is a tall, red-haired magician and priest of Necessarius.
 His sorcery name is Fortis931, "I prove why my name is the strongest here" (我が名が最強である理由をここに証明する, Waga Na ga Saikyō de aru Riyū o Koko ni Shōmei suru), and magic skills base on runes and fire magic, which included summoning a fiery creature called "Innocentius" (魔女狩りの王 (イノケンティウス), Majogari no Ō (Inokentiusu)).
 Stiyl is known for wearing a black priest robe and has a barcode tattoo under his right eye.
 He has short temper but he shows kindness as he cares for Index's welfare and promises to protect her at all cost.
 Stiyl debuts in the first volume of A Certain Magical Index light novel series when he attempted to retrieve and reset Index's memories but his mission gets foiled by Tōma.
 He later learns how Necessarius lied to him about Index's condition and helps Tōma to subdue Index while in her John's Pen mode.
 In the Deep Blood story arc, Stiyl becomes the representative of the Church of England in Academy City to deal with Aurelous and his abduction of Aisa.
 In the Orsola Aquinas story arc, he receives information from Laura about the stolen Book of the Law.
 Stiyl, Tōma, and Index join Agnese Forces to rescue Orsola from Amakusas but he later fights the Roman Catholic battle nuns when their plan got revealed.
-In the Daihasei Festival story arc, Stiyl works with Tōma and Motoharu to stop Oriana and Lidvia from using Croce di Pietro to subjugate Academy City under Roman Catholic Church.
+In the Daihasei Festival story arc, Stiyl works with Tōma and Motoharu to stop Oriana and Lidvia from using Croce di Pietro to subjugate Academy City under Roman Orthodox Church.
 In the Document of Constantine story arc, he interrogates prisoners Lidvia and Biagio in the Tower of London for information about God's Right Seat.
 In the British Royal Family story arc, Stiyl receives an order from Laura to handle the Sky Bus 365 terrorist incident.
 He then boards a Royal Air Force transport plane and reaches the hijacked plane to help Tōma subdue the terrorist.
 At the end of the British Halloween, Stiyl becomes enraged with Laura as she uses a spare controller for Index after Fiamma activated her John's Pen mode using an external controller.
 In the World War III story arc, he attempts to restrain Index that gone berserk.